 Uncertainty has a great friend and that friend’s name is fear.
 As a result, many individuals changed strategies, employment plans and future spending to adjust to a new reality.
-Some of these changes to the uncertainty were necessary, some were not.
-The thing was, this uncertainty wasn’t a new phenomenon.
-Many investors simply forgot the past.
+Some of these changes to the uncertainty were necessary; some were not.
+The thing was, this market uncertainty wasn’t a new phenomenon.
+Many investors forgot the past.

-In 1972, prime interest rates were at 10%, Watergate was in full swing and Gerald R. Ford was set to become the only non-elected President in U.S. history.
+In 1972, prime interest rates were at 10%, Watergate was in full swing and Gerald R. Ford would have become the only non-elected President in U.S. history.
 Fast forward to 1982, with inflation at all-time highs, mortgage rates at nearly 20% and investors facing headwinds of 50% tax brackets.
 Ten years later, in 1992, we saw 25% of savings and loan institutions fail.
-We then entered the 2000’s, with tech stocks booming and considered a safe investment, only to see the dot-com bubble burst and $5 trillion of market value evaporate over a three-year period.
+We then entered the 2000s, with tech stocks booming and considered a safe investment, only to see the Dot-com bubble burst and $5 trillion of market value evaporate over a three-year period.

 What Does It All Mean?

 I can recall investors that sold near the market lows of 2009, only to wait for the “perfect time” to get back into the market.
 The “perfect time” came and went for many investors and along with it the spoils of patient investing.
 Those that stay the course in the face of uncertainty are often rewarded for their patience and discipline.

-At Voisard Asset Management Group, we know the importance of not only having a customized financial plan, but also sticking to that plan.
-As your personal situation and goals change, so should your financial plan, but the reasons should be specific to you, not simply political noise or a financial crisis.
-Regularly reviewing your plan with your financial advisor is extremely important and should not be overlooked.
+At Voisard Asset Management Group, we know the importance of not only having a customized financial plan but also sticking to that plan.
+As your personal situation and goals change, so should your financial plan, but the reasons should be specific to you, not political noise or a financial crisis.
+Regularly reviewing your plan with your financial advisor is important and should not be overlooked.
 If you haven’t created a financial plan or haven’t visited your plan in a while, we would love to assist you.
 It’s amazing how much a simple conversation can do for an individual and their financial future.